This post may contain affiliate links. Please read our disclosure policy.

 Kue Nastar is a delicious and traditional Indonesian pineapple tart that is enjoyed during the Chinese New Year, Lebaran, and other holiday seasons.
 Its buttery crust and sweet pineapple filling make it an irresistible treat for all.
 It is a perfect homemade gift to give to loved ones during the holiday season, or just as a treat for yourself.

 These Kue Nastar are seriously melt-in-the-mouth soft!
 I’m super happy with this recipe after a few rounds of tweaking.
-If you give this recipe a try, I believe you will love it too.
+If you try this recipe, I believe you will love it too.

 What is kue nastar/nastar cookies